bitmark-inc/bitmark-node-docker/README.md

 docker run --help
  ```

 ### 4. Start Services in Web Interface

 The Bitmark node includes a web-based user interface to monitor and control the Bitmark node within a web browser.
-After running the Bitmark node in step 3, you should lauch the Bitmark node web UI to start the `bitmarkd` and optional `recorderd` programs.
+After running the Bitmark node in step 3, you should lauch the web UI to start the `bitmarkd` and optional `recorderd` programs.

-On most computer systems, the web UI can be accessed on designated port `9980` of the `localhost` address (`127.0.0.1`) by clicking the following link:
+On most computer systems, the web UI can be accessed on port `9980` of the `localhost` address (`127.0.0.1`) by clicking the following link:

 > [http://127.0.0.1:9980](http://127.0.0.1:9980).

-After loading the Bitmark node web UI, you should use the UI to start the two main Bitmark node software programs:
+After loading web UI, you should use it to start the two main Bitmark node software programs:

 1. `bitmarkd` — reponsible for verifying Bitmark transactions and recording them in the Bitmark blockchain (required for all Bitmark nodes)
 2. `recorderd` — required for solving the Bitmark blockchain's proof-of-work algorithm, which qualifies nodes to win blocks and receive monetary compensation (optional)